MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/vsix-color-editor.md

  **Step 5: Test the changes in Visual Studio.**

  The color editor can temporarily apply color tokens to the running instances of Visual Studio to view live changes to colors without rebuilding the extension package.
-To do so, click the “Apply this theme to running Visual Studio windows” button located on the header of each theme column.
+To do so, click the "Apply this theme to running Visual Studio windows" button located on the header of each theme column.
 This temporary theme will go away when the VSIX Color Editor is closed.

  ![VSIX Color Editor Apply](../../extensibility/internals/media/vsix-color-editor-apply.png "VSIX Color Editor Apply")